Why You Need to Read Before You Write

 Before I ever even knew what I was doing, before I decided writing was my life, before all the dreams started piling up, before all of that, I knew that when I read I could write better.

-There was nothing special about it, exactly, except that I loved it, and the author's writing gave me something.
+There was nothing special about it, except that I loved it, and the writing gave me something.
 It settled the wild chaos of storming worries and self-doubts.
-Her flow and simplicity of words grounded me.
+The flow and simplicity of words grounded me.
 They gave me something to write up to, a ruler by which to measure my own writing.
 This book would say to me, "There now, wasn't that simple?
 All this story out of a few words.
 It's not that hard.
 You can do it."

 And magically, I could write again.